gideonler/hako-pipeline/README.md

 | `rejected_rows` / `missing_dates` | One row per detected issue | Audit trail kept outside trusted data |

-The primary key `(venue, symbol, trading_date)` represents one unique daily candle and prevents duplicate records.The reference feed is stored separately because it is a benchmark, not a trading venue, and therefore has a different grain of one row per symbol and date.
+The primary key `(venue, symbol, trading_date)` represents one unique daily candle and prevents duplicate records.
+The reference feed is stored separately because it is a benchmark, not a trading venue, and therefore has a different grain of one row per symbol and date.
 Rejected rows and missing dates are also stored separately so analysts only query validated records from the trusted table.